hashicorp/terraform-provider-dns/website/docs/d/dns_mx_record_set.html.markdown

  * `mxservers` - A list of MX servers.
 MX servers are sorted to avoid constant changing plans.

- * `priorities` - A list of MX server priorities corresponding to the mxserver list entries
+ * `priorities` - A list of MX server priorities corresponding to the mxserver list entries.